hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - specify interactions between one or more routers (or Layer 3 switches) and one or more web-caches
     - purpose: to establish and maintain the transparent redirection of selected
     - improve <span style="color: #bb6600;">web traffic performance</span> <- proxy caching
+  - WCCP proxy health checking
+    - WCCP daemon sends a proxy health check message (xmlrpc client request) to the xmlrpc server running on the Web proxy every 10 seconds
+    - proxy up and running: WSA sends a WCCP “here I am” (HIA) message to the specified WCCP-enabled routers every 10 seconds
+    - WCCP router misses three consecutive HIA messages, the router removes the WSA from its service group and traffic is no longer forwarded to the WSA
+  - message to verify a WCCP-configured router working w/ the Cisco WSA: the WSA sends a <span style="color: #bb6600;">Here-I-Am message every 10 seconds</span>, and the router <span style="color: #bb6600;">acknowledges with an I-See-You message</span>
   - decryption policies same as decryption policies in AsyncOS
   - configure how much URI text is stored in the logs using the <span style="color: #bb6600;">`advancedproxyconfig` CLI command and the HTTPS subcommand</span>.
   - use the SensorBase data feeds to improve the <span style="color: #bb6600;">accuracy of Web Reputation Scores</span>